miguelbalboa/rfid/README.rst

   * See http://wg8.de/wg8n1496_17n3613_Ballot_FCD14443-3.pdf for a free version of the final draft (which might be outdated in some areas).

-  * The reader do not support ISO/IEC 14443-3 Type B.
+  * The reader does not support ISO/IEC 14443-3 Type B.

 .. _security:
 Security
 -------
 This library only supports crypto1-encrypted communication.
-Crypto1 is for a few years `broken`_.
-So it do NOT offer ANY security, it is like a unencrypted communication. **Do not use it for any security related application!**
+Crypto1 has been known as `broken`_ for a few years, so it does NOT offer ANY security, it is virtually unencrypted communication. **Do not use it for any security related applications!**
-This library do not offer 3DES or AES authentification used by e.g. Mifare DESFire, maybe it can be implemented because the datasheet says there ist a support.
+This library does not offer 3DES or AES authentication used by cars like the Mifare DESFire, it may be possible to be implemented because the datasheet says there is support.
 We hope for pull requests :).

 .. _troubleshooting: